Zurc/lasaldelavida/episodio5-learning.md

 [angularfirebase - rxjs quickstart with 20 examples](https://angularfirebase.com/lessons/rxjs-quickstart-with-20-examples/)

+Subject is just an Observable with the ability to call next() on itself to emit new values - in other words, it is an event emitter.

 [malcoded - rxjs for angular devs](https://malcoded.com/posts/rxjs-for-angular-devs/)

 **The Observer pattern.** (the pattern RxJS follows)